loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 F1) Make sure to add API integration for popular accounting programs. | - | -

 ## Epic Story 18
-As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like all communications with a client in one place so I can stay organized and refer back to them.
+As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like to communicate with clients easily about services so I can stay organized and connected with clients.

 Epic Story 18: Child Story A | Target Persona(s) | Investable
 ------------ | ------------- | -------------